dbriones49/Networking-Set-Up/README.md

 ## PC configuration

 We begin opening up PC1 and going to IP configuration under desktop.
 We enter the IP address of the PC, enter the subnet mask, and ensure the default gateway's IP address matches that of the switch.
 From here, we repeat the configuration process for the remainder of the PCs.
-It is important to configure the PCs tied to the 2nd swicth, to reflect matching subnets and Gateways.
+It is important to configure the PCs tied to the 2nd switch, to reflect matching subnets and Gateways.

 ![image](https://github.com/user-attachments/assets/7965098f-cfc5-40c3-9c2e-eb3ecf9e0195)